luobohaohao/data-2/Final Post.md

 # Results
 From data analysis,I have below questions and answers
 1. When is the best month for travelling to Seattle
-- Jun is the peak season and October to December are the slack seasons in a year.
+- Jul is the peak season and October to December are the slack seasons in a year.

 2. Where is the best place to rent in Seattle
 - Fairmount Park is the highest and Roxhill is the cheapest place to rent in Seattle.